KseniaSOS/Guess-the-Company/README.md

 [Back to top](<#contents>)

 ## Site Structure
 Guess the Company is designed to be simple to use.
 The site consists of 3 main pages: [Homepage](index.html), [Rules Page](rules.html) and [Game Page](game.html).
-All pages of the website have the same body layout: Header and Footer.
+There is a small game area on the pages including:
+* Title
+* Navigation bar
+* Game section

 [Back to top](<#contents>)